 For wider information and updates on Covid-19 please see our main North Tyneside Council coronavirus page

-Residents are now advised
+Residents are now advised that from Tuesday 5th January 2021.

-Please see the information below
+Please see the information on the regional tier ratings below:-

 - Schools, universities and places of worship remain open.